A Love Song for Bobby Long: Critical reception

 Stephen Holden of The New York Times wrote "[I]t dawdles along aimlessly for nearly two hours before coming up with a final revelation that is no surprise."
 He felt John Travolta was playing "a hammed-up, scenery-chewing variation of the brainy good ol' boy he played in Primary Colors," and thought Gabriel Macht's "understated performance" was "the deepest and subtlest of the three."

 Roger Ebert of the Chicago Sun-Times wrote "What can be said is that the three actors inhabit this material with ease and gratitude: It is good to act on a simmer sometimes, instead of at a fast boil.
 It's unusual to find an American movie that takes its time.
 It's remarkable to listen to dialogue that assumes the audience is well-read.
-It is refreshing to hear literate conversation.
+It is refreshing to hear the literate conversation.
 These are modest pleasures, but real enough."